Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Spectral shift functions

 We may now apply \cite[Lemma 9]{vNvS21a} to each of the terms above, for $s=n-k$.
 Indeed, for all $l\in\{0,\ldots,k\}$, from Proposition \ref{Fourierprop} it follows that $fu^l$ is in the desired function class $\mathcal{W}^{n-k,l}$, in the notation of \cite[Section 3]{vNvS21a}.
 The lemma follows immediately. \end{proof}

 The following theorem provides the existence of measures which are necessary to obtain the spectral shift functions of any order in the main theorem of this section. \begin{thm} Let $n,H,V$ satisfy Hypothesis \ref{mainhypo}.
 Let $\epsilon\in (0,1]$.
-Then for each $k\in\N$, there exists a complex Borel measure $\mu_{k,\epsilon}$ such that
+Then for each $k\in\N$,